aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-tagged-pdf-aspose-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Creating a Tagged PDF Document Using Aspose.PDF for Java
+# How to Tag PDF with Aspose.PDF for Java – Accessibility & SEO

 ## Introduction

-Are you looking to enhance the accessibility of your PDF documents?
-Whether you're preparing content for users who rely on assistive technologies or simply want to improve SEO, creating tagged PDFs is essential.
-This tutorial guides you through using **Aspose.PDF for Java** to create a fully accessible and organized PDF document with custom tags.
-You'll learn how to set titles, languages, and logical structures in your documents, making them more user-friendly and search-engine optimized.
+If you need to **how to tag PDF** files so they are both accessible to assistive technologies *and* friendly to search‑engine crawlers, you’re in the right place.
+In this tutorial we’ll walk through the complete process of using **Aspose.PDF for Java** to create a fully tagged PDF, set its title and language, and add custom tags to paragraphs and spans.
+By the end, you’ll understand why tagging matters for **java pdf accessibility**, how it contributes to **pdf seo optimization**, and you’ll have a ready‑to‑run code sample.

-**What You’ll Learn:**
+**What you’ll learn**

-- How to create a tagged PDF document
-- Setting the title and language of your document
-- Building logical structures using section and paragraph elements
+- How to set up the **maven dependency aspose pdf** or **gradle dependency aspose pdf** in your project.
+- The exact steps **how to tag pdf** documents using Aspose’s logical‑structure API.
+- Best practices for improving accessibility and SEO through proper tagging.

+Let’s dive in!

+## Quick Answers
+- **What is the primary purpose of tagging a PDF?** It defines a logical reading order and semantic structure for screen readers and search engines.
+- **Which library should I use?** Aspose.PDF for Java provides a comprehensive API for creating and tagging PDFs.
+- **Do I need a license for development?** A free trial works for testing; a permanent license is required for production.
+- **Can I add tags with Maven or Gradle?** Yes—simply add the appropriate **maven dependency aspose pdf** or **gradle dependency aspose pdf**.
+- **How long does the implementation take?** About 10‑15 minutes for a basic tagged document.

+## What is “how to tag PDF”?
+Tagging a PDF means embedding a hidden structure that describes headings, paragraphs, tables, and other elements.
+This structure enables screen readers to present the content correctly and gives search engines the context they need to index the document accurately.

+## Why tag PDFs with Aspose.PDF for Java?
+- **Improved accessibility** – Users of screen‑readers get a logical reading flow.
+- **Better SEO** – Search engines can parse and rank your PDFs more effectively.
-- Adding custom tags to paragraphs and spans
+- **Fine‑grained control** – You can add custom tags to any element (paragraphs, spans, tables, etc.).

-Let's get started with setting up your environment!

 ## Prerequisites

-Before diving into creating tagged PDFs, ensure you have the following:
-- **Aspose.PDF for Java**: Download and include this library in your project.
+- **Aspose.PDF for Java** (downloaded or referenced via Maven/Gradle).
-- **Java Development Kit (JDK)**: Version 8 or higher is recommended.
+- **Java Development Kit (JDK) 8+**.
-- Basic understanding of Java programming concepts.
+- Basic Java coding skills.

 ## Setting Up Aspose.PDF for Java

-To begin using Aspose.PDF for Java, you need to integrate it into your project.
-Here’s how:

-### Maven Installation
+### Maven Dependency (aspose pdf)

-Add the following dependency to your `pom.xml` file:
+Add the following to your `pom.xml`:

 ```xml
 <dependency>
     <groupId>com.aspose</groupId>